SpacehuhnTech/esp8266_deauther/README.md

 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
 - [LinkedList](https://github.com/ivanseidel/LinkedList)

-Also thanks to everyone that supports this project by [donating](http://spacehuhn.de/donate), beeing my [patron](http://patreon.com/spacehuhn) or bying one of the [official Deauther boards](https://www.tindie.com/stores/lspoplove) from DSTIKE.
+Also thanks to everyone that supports this project by [donating](http://spacehuhn.de/donate), beeing my [patron](http://patreon.com/spacehuhn) or buying one of the [official Deauther boards](https://www.tindie.com/stores/lspoplove) from DSTIKE.

 ## License